-How Much Do You Have to Pay Out-of-Pocket?
+How Much Do You Have to Pay Out-of-Pocket for COVID-19 Care?

 If you are on Medicare and require health care because of COVID-19, you may have to pay out-of-pocket expenses.
 These expenses include deductibles, copayments and coinsurance.

-You also have to meet your $233 Part B deductible in 2022 and pay 20 percent of most covered services including doctor visits and ambulance transport.
+You also have to meet your $233 Part B deductible in 2022 and pay 20% of most covered services including doctor visits and ambulance transport.